Press & Media

 At a glance

-EventWomen's Decathlon World Championships — Third Annual
+EventWomen's Decathlon World Championships presented by Amy Park and Paul Sieben — Third Annual

 DateAugust 8–9, 2026